Goose7888/open-battle-simulator/README.md

 # Build Instructions

 CMake needs to be installed.
-The project is configured with CMake 3.30 as the minimum version, but that will likely be lowered.
+The project is configured with CMake 3.18 as the minimum version.

 There may be things requiring gcc and Linux...
 Hopefully not! :D